Ultimate Guide to the AP Calculus BC Exam 2024

 The AP Calculus BC course is broken down into two separate components that students must master in order to demonstrate an understanding of calculus and pass the AP Calculus BC exam.
 The two key components are mathematical practices and big ideas.

-Big Ideas: The other key component of the AP Calculus BC curriculum are big ideas.
-Big ideas are the foundational concepts and themes that run throughout the course vital to developing a deeper understanding of calculus.
+The other key component of the AP Calculus BC curriculum is big ideas.
+Big ideas are the foundational concepts and themes that run throughout the course, which will ideally come together to provide you with a deeper overall understanding of calculus, and math as a whole.
 The three big ideas of the AP Calculus course are:

 AP Calculus BC Course Content